ytisf/PyExfil/README.md

 ### Version 1.0
 - [ ] Enable simultaneous support for all data exfiltration methods.
-- [ ] Translate module to C Windows.
+- [ ] Unify all to a single platform.
+- [ ] Testing for py2exe support.
 - [ ] Translate module to C Linux.
 - [ ] Get a damn logo :)